Prem-Ray/codekar/README.md

 # codekar
-Collection of LeetCode and GeetHub questions to ace the coding interview
+Collection of LeetCode and Geekforgeeks questions to ace the coding interview

 <!---LeetCode Topics Start-->
 # LeetCode Topics